teamSquadUp/Drive/README.md

 ## Acknowledgments

-Prof. Zach Dodds and Prof. Colleen Lewis from Harvey Mudd College for being our advisors and supporting us in this project Facebook's create-react-app was used as a starting point for developing this progressive web app.
+We would like to thank Prof. Zach Dodds and Prof. Colleen Lewis from Harvey Mudd College for being our advisors and supporting us in this project.
+Facebook's create-react-app was used as a starting point for developing this progressive web app.